grafana/scenes/docusaurus/docs/core-concepts.md

 ### Modify state

-To change the state of the scene object, use the `setState` method that each scene object has.
+To change the state of a scene object, use the `setState` method that each scene object has.
 This can be done directly from the component:

 ```tsx
 function CounterRenderer({ model }: SceneComponentProps<Counter>) {